willremor/botanix_defi/Document.md

 ## 1) Purpose & Scope

-**Purpose.** Provide an auditable, configurable and composable simulation that links transaction activity, fee generation (in BTC), and stBTC value accrual.
+1. **Purpose.** Provide an auditable, configurable and composable simulation that links transaction activity, fee generation (in BTC), and stBTC value accrual.

-**Scope.** Cover the modeling of (a) transaction growth, (b) gas consumption and pricing, (c) DeFi primitives and strategy “flywheels”, (d) policy multipliers that bias the mix toward sustainable actions, and (e) stBTC accounting (non-rebasing, price-per-share).
+2. **Scope.** Cover the modeling of (a) transaction growth, (b) gas consumption and pricing, (c) DeFi primitives and strategy “flywheels”, (d) policy multipliers that bias the mix toward sustainable actions onchain, and (e) stBTC accounting growth (non-rebasing, price-per-share).

 ---

 ## 2) Goals

+The design of the simulation model and mathematical framework has two primary goals:

 1. **Growth.** Increase total transactions and gas consumption such that BTC fees grow, lifting value accruing to stBTC holders.
 2. **Optimization.** Bias activity toward **repeatable**, **compute-intensive**, and **composable** DeFi actions (closed-loop strategies) via multipliers and primitive criticality, improving durability of utilization.

 ---

-## 3) Modeling Assumptions (concise)
+## 3) Modeling Assumptions

+Key assumptions baked into the simulation framework:

 * **Chain & fees.** EVM-compatible; fees are paid in BTC.
 * **Transaction types.** `native_transfer`, `erc_transfer`, `contract_creation`, `contract_call`.